Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Q.1 How many days do I need for a proper Ayurveda retreat?

 While you can book a 3-to-5-day “rejuvenation” package for relaxation, genuine Ayurvedic medical healing takes time.
-For a full Panchakarma detox, a minimum of 14 days is required, though 21 to 28 days is highly recommended by doctors for chronic conditions.
+For a full Panchakarma detox, you need at least 14 days.

 Q.2 Can I drink coffee or alcohol during an Ayurveda retreat?